bystrogenomics/bystro/CONTRIBUTING.md

 - "Cleaning it up later" could, theoretically, work
 - But in practice it's rare, because people are human and have other things to do, and scheduled maintenance of technical debt is never as exciting or rewarding as working on new features.
 - It's also harder to come back to something and clean it up later than to clean it up now, because of context switches.
-- A strategy of "cleaning it up later" is, empirically, "a common way for codebases to degenerate".
+- A strategy of cleaning it up later is, empirically, "a common way for codebases to degenerate".
   Degenerating code health leads to low velocity and developer morale, with attendant feelings of frustation, avoidance and procrastination when working with that code.